Nikoleta-v3/blog/_posts/2017-12-22-devaluation-of-rhino-horn.md

 The source code for all the numerical experiments held are online and available on Github: <https://github.com/drvinceknight/Evolutionary-game-theoretic-Model-of-Rhino-poaching>.
-Note that all source code has been developed using best practice techniques, thus the code has been properly  documented and automatically tested.
+Note that all source code has been developed using best practice, thus the code has been properly documented and automatically tested.

 To finish off I would like to thank the co-authors for their support and explaining to me that alpha is not a: